Class Coupon

 Student celebrating online degree completion on laptop at home office

 Ten years ago, mentioning an online degree in a job interview might have raised eyebrows.
-Today, the hiring managers at Google, Apple, and IBM have publicly stated they don't require traditional four-year degrees — and Google's own career certificates are considered equivalent to a bachelor's degree for their hiring process.
+Today, hiring managers at Google, Apple, and IBM have publicly stated they don't require traditional four-year degrees — including an online bachelor's degree — and Google's own career certificates are considered equivalent to a bachelor's degree for their hiring process.

 The Numbers: Online Education Has Gone Mainstream